motopress/getwid/readme.txt

 == Changelog ==

 = 1.5.0, Jan 9 2020 =
-* Added "New slide button" in Media & Text Slider block
+* Added a "New slide button" in Media & Text Slider block
-* Changed icons in "Custom Post Type" template layout helper
+* Changed the icons in "Custom Post Type" template layout helper
-* Added "keydown" events on "Delete" key in "social icons" block
+* Added a "keydown" events feature on "Delete" key in "social icons" block
-* Fixed section "full/wide width" icons in toolbar
+* Fixed an issue of "full/wide width" section icons in toolbar
-* Added "Select layout" to section on block mount
+* Added the ability to "Sel ect layout" to section on block mount
-* Replace paragraph to block appender in section on block mount
+* Replaced a paragraph to block appender in section on block mount
-* Fixed "Entrance Animation"in Section block
+* Fixed an issue of "Entrance Animation" in Section block
-* Fix dot click (out of focus) in "Image Hot Spot" block
+* Fixed an issue of dot click (out of focus) in "Image Hot Spot" block
-* Fixed bug "Error when using wp cli"
+* Fixed a bug "Error when using wp cli"
-* Fixed Google Map Block issue with html in marker popup
+* Fixed an issue of a Google Map Block with html in marker popup
 * Disabled links in content "Post Carousel & Post Slider" blocks in editor
-* Fixed Custom post type block returns "nothing found" when filtering on ID
+* Fixed an issue of Custom post type block returns "nothing found" when filtering on ID
 * Added appender control to "Stack-gallery / Image Slider / Media & Text slider"
-* Added "Padding & Margin" rullers controls to section
+* Added a feature "Padding & Margin" rulers controls to section
 * Fixed "Accordion / Toggle / Tabs" selected element highlight
-* Exclude "getwid templates" fr om select
+* Excluded the "getwid templates" fr om select
-* Added "custom gradient palette" control
+* Added a feature of "custom gradient palette" control
 * Fixed labels & transition in several blocks
-* Added "background image & color" toolbar in section block
+* Added a "background image & color" toolbar in section block
-* Improveed "Padding & Margin Panel" values panel hints
+* Improved "Padding & Margin Panel" values panel hints
 * Added "background image placeholder" control to Video PopUp / Testimonial / Person / Price List / Image Box
-* Added custom background control in inspector
+* Added a custom background control in inspector
 * Grouped all controls in blocks into tabs

 = 1.4.2, Dec 6 2019 =